Back

 ui style guides

-At this step it’s important to include all the subtypes of interface elements.
-For example, buttons come in different sizes and with or without an outline, and input fields can have icons or titles.
+At this step, it’s important to include all the subtypes of interface elements.
+For example, buttons come in different sizes with or without an outline, and input fields can have icons or titles.
 This is how we created the guidelines for buttons, bars, and inputs for Grecha.pro.
 You can see that we included 4 subtypes of input fields and 12 subtypes of buttons.

 ui style guides